apache/spark/docs/sql-data-sources-generic-options.md

 ### Scan parallelism

-`parallel` is used to set the parallelism when reading data files.
+`parallel` is used to set the expected parallelism while reading data from files.
 We will fall back to using `spark.sql.files.maxPartitionBytes` to determine the parallelism if it is not set.
+Please note that Spark can not guarantee the parallelism exactly is `parallel`.

 To set the parallelism when reading data files, you can use: